Financial planning tools and services to put you on the path to the future you want

-Neal Frankle is a Certified Financial Planner and popular columnist on The Wealth Pilgrim, a personal finance blog.
+Neal Frankle is a Certified Financial Planner (CFP) and a popular columnist for The Wealth Pilgrim, a personal finance blog.
 He suggests the riskier strategy for your transition to retirement.

-Frankle says: “If you want to create “safe” income from mutual funds you must first define “safe”.
-Is it more important that your income is fixed?
-If that’s how you define “safe” you will struggle with inflation down the line and ultimately this decision may jeopardize your financial future.
-I can make the case that this route is anything but “safe” over the long run.
-If you define “safe” as having sufficient income over the long-run you’ll turn to equity growth.
+“If you want to create ‘safe’ income from mutual funds you must first define ‘safe.’
+Is it more important to you that your income is fixed?
+If that’s how you define ‘safe,’ you will likely struggle with inflation down the line – and ultimately this decision may jeopardize your financial future.
+I can make the case that this route is anything but ‘safe’ over the long run.
+If you define ‘safe’ as having sufficient income over the long-run you’ll turn to equity growth.
 The downside will be short-term fluctuation of your capital and your income.”

-Janet Tyler Johnson writes for Investing Truths.
+Janet Tyler Johnson is a contributor for Investing Truths.
 However, her advice is not about how much you save or how you invest.
 She believes that the key to a great transition to retirement is in knowing what you want to do with this phase of your life.
-We All Need Things to Look Forward To.
+According to Johnson, we all need things to look forward to.

-Tyler writes: “It’s the clients that are retiring that I worry about the most because some of them have had very fulfilling careers and really don’t know what they are going to do in the next chapter of their lives.
-To truly invest in yourself you have to have things to look forward to whether it’s your next vacation, or taking up a new hobby, or creating a business out of a hobby you already have, or getting involved in some new cause you care about.”
+“It’s the clients that are retiring that I worry about the most because some of them have had very fulfilling careers and really don’t know what they are going to do in the next chapter of their lives.
+To truly invest in yourself you have to have things to look forward to whether it’s your next vacation, or taking up a new hobby, or creating a business out of a hobby you already have, or getting involved in some new cause you care about,” says Johnson.

 You have limited working years ahead of you.
-Now is the time to max out all of your savings options.
-Save as much as possible using tax advantaged options when available.
-And, don’t forget that you can save more into IRAs and 401ks with “catch up contributions” after the age of 50.
+Now is the time to maximize all of your savings options.
+Save as much as possible and use tax-advantaged options when available.
+And, don’t forget that you have the option of saving more in IRAs and 401(k)s with catch up contributions after the age of 50.

-Once observation she has is that small things matter, “I figured that in a 70.3-mile race over seven to eight hours, short stops here and there wouldn’t matter.
-But they did — snippets of time eroded my race time by 15-20 minutes minimum…”
+One of her observations is that small things matter.
+“I figured that in a 70.3-mile race over seven to eight hours, short stops here and there wouldn’t matter.
+But they did — snippets of time eroded my race time by 15-20 minutes minimum,” says Rains.

 “Similarly, in finance and investing, there’s nothing inherently wrong with paying a fee or a even premium for a valuable product or service.
 And decisions about the larger issues are typically more important than smaller ones.
 But it’s a big mistake for me to dismiss the idea that small charges don’t make a difference.
 They can easily erode my investment returns as well as my ability to set aside money for investing.
 I grasp more clearly how paying attention to the details is important over the long haul.”